 Download: Star Walk 2 (Free)

-Inkhunter uses AR to display your chosen tattoo design on your arm or other part of your body so that you can see what it will look like before you take the leap.
+Inkhunter uses AR to display your chosen tattoo design on your arm or anywhere else.
 Moving your arm or phone allows you to check that it’ll look great from every angle.
 It’s easy to save and share the results, too.

 Download: Inkhunter (Free)

 These 12 augmented reality apps for Android actually real use.
 Whether you want to get more information about the objects around you, need help navigating, or just want to play some games, they’ll help you out.
 You’ll never look through your phone the same way again!